DimensionDev/Maskbook/docs/rfc/000-External-plugin.md

   "publisher": "__locales:publisher",
   // Sign this manifest file so people will trust me (if my GPG key is famous)!
-  // If you want to sign other resources, add it to the integrity list below "code_sign": "./sign.gpg",
+  // If you want to sign other resources, add it to the integrity list below
+  // DISCUSS: I think it's better to have users to sign by their Mask account, aka ECC key pair.
+  "code_sign": "./sign.gpg",
   "integrity": {
     // I can provide hash to enforce security